 - Amend article 13 to ensure that all acts mentioned in the law constitute offenses within the scope of and as defined in the international conventions and protocols relating to terrorism ratified by Tunisia.
-As a matter of best practice suggested by the special rapporteur, reformulate the definition of terrorism to meet these criteria: Employing deadly means or otherwise serious violence against members of the general population or segments of it, or taking hostages; having the intent to cause fear among the population or the destruction of public order or to compel the government or an international organization to take or refrain from an action; and having the aim to further an underlying political or ideological goal. - Amend article 28 to avoid infringements to freedom of expression, possibly using the definition suggested by the special rapporteur and stating that incitement to terrorism requires intentionally and unlawfully distributing or otherwise making available a message to the public with the intent to incite the commission of a terrorist offense, where such conduct, whether or not expressly advocating terrorist offenses, causes a danger that one or more such offenses may be committed. - Amend article 33 to specify that the lawyers of presumed terrorists need to reveal only information "necessary" for preventing specific acts of terrorism. - Amend article 67 to specify that hearings for terrorism suspects shall be public and that the judge may order closed or restricted sessions only in exceptional circumstances justified by the protection of court proceedings, victims, and witnesses when there is real danger arising from making proceedings public.
-Restricted sessions should be for the minimum period necessary, and should not diminish the right of defendants to hear and challenge witnesses and other evidence against them. - Specify in articles 67 and 69 that the information provided by anonymous witnesses could be used in court as evidence only when in exceptional circumstances, and should not be the sole or decisive basis of the conviction. - Amend articles 51 and 58 by specifying that the most intrusive special investigative measures such as "taping" and "surveillance" will be ordered in exceptional circumstances in which there are credible risks that terrorist acts will be committed.
+As a matter of best practice suggested by the special rapporteur, reformulate the definition of terrorism to meet these criteria cumulatively rather than in the alternative: Employing deadly means or otherwise serious violence against members of the general population or segments of it, or taking hostages; having the intent to cause fear among the population or the destruction of public order or to compel the government or an international organization to take or refrain from an action; and having the aim to further an underlying political or ideological goal. - Amend article 30 to avoid infringements to freedom of expression, possibly using the definition suggested by the special rapporteur and stating that incitement to terrorism requires intentionally and unlawfully distributing or otherwise making available a message to the public with the intent to incite the commission of a terrorist offense, where such conduct, whether or not expressly advocating terrorist offenses, causes a danger that one or more such offenses may be committed. - Repeal the death penalty for all crimes including those for terrorism related crimes and reestablish life imprisonment as a maximum penalty. - Ensure access to a lawyer from the outset of detention in all cases and ensure that all suspects are brought promptly before a judge, normally within 48 hours.
+Any delay must be exceptional and justified with reasons.
+The maximum period between detention and being brought before a judge must not exceed a few days.
+Any extension of the current garde-a-vue time limit in terrorism cases would be contrary to Tunisia's international obligations. - Amend article 35 to specify that the lawyers of presumed terrorists need to reveal only information "necessary" for preventing specific acts of terrorism. - Amend article 68 to specify that hearings for terrorism suspects shall be public and that the judge may order closed or restricted sessions only in exceptional circumstances justified by the protection of court proceedings, victims and witnesses when there is real danger arising from making proceedings public.
+Restricted sessions should be for the minimum period necessary, and should not diminish the right of defendants to hear and challenge witnesses and other evidence against them.

+- Specify in articles 68 and 70 that the information provided by anonymous witnesses could be used in court as evidence only when in exceptional circumstances, and should not be the sole or decisive basis of the conviction. - Amend articles 52 and 59 by specifying that the most intrusive special investigative measures such as "taping" and "surveillance" will be ordered in exceptional circumstances in which there is evidence showing a credible risk that a terrorist offence will be committed.
 Judges alone should have the authority to authorize such measures.

-Areas of Concern
+Areas of concern